mm6/InternetOfThingsCourse/Weeks/week4.md

 In week 4 we go into detail on the MQTT protocol.
 We also discuss client side technologies such as Micro controllers, personal area networks, OpenChirp from CMU, programmable logic controllers (PLC's), and SCADA systems.
 We conclude with an interesting use case - Sensor Andrew at CMU.

 + MQTT Qualities of Service
++ OpenChirp architecture from CMU
++ IIoT and SCADA
++ Microcontrollers and Wireless PAN Protocols
 + Demonstration: MQTT
 + Web of Things Video
-+ OpenChirp at CMU revisited
-+ PAN Protocols
 + LoRa and LoRaWan video
-+ XMPP
++ Introduction to XMPP

 ## Slides